Last updated on August 23rd, 2023

 Welcome to your summer in Calgary!
 During the ten days of Stampede, there are TONS of things to do in the city that aren’t just on the Stampede grounds.
 From snapping photos of Calgary’s unique architecture to line dancing on a lit up rooftop by fireworks to having the ultimate Stampede breakfast in a jar, there’s not a minute of boredom in Calgary during Stampede.

-Though this post is not sponsored, all our meals, experiences and accommodation were comped in partnership with Tourism Calgary.
-Having lived in Calgary for 16 years, we know of a ton of other amazing places to check out, eat and stay in the city.
-But during Stampede, the ones below are among the best for many different reasons I’ll touch on.
+Though this post is not sponsored, all our meals, experiences and accommodations were comped in partnership with Tourism Calgary for creative media assets.
+Having lived in Calgary for 18 years, we know of a ton of other amazing places to check out, eat and stay in the city.
+But during Stampede, the ones below are among our favourite for many different reasons I’ll touch on.
 As always, I wouldn’t promote anything I don’t love and wouldn’t pay for out of my own pocket!
 All opinions are my own.

 You can watch our vlog from our Stampede weekend and/or keep reading to learn more about each item on the itinerary!